thidaruttd97gooddaygoodlife/constrained-portfolio-optimization-pso/README.md

-# 🚀 Advanced Portfolio Optimization using NSGA-II
+# 🚀 Multi-Objective Portfolio Optimization under Realistic Constraints using NSGA-II

 This project implements a research-grade Multi-Objective Portfolio Optimization system using the **NSGA-II** evolutionary algorithm.
 It is designed to find the optimal balance between risk and return (The Pareto Front) while strictly adhering to real-world financial constraints.